mrmichaelrb/hassio-addons/godaddy_dns/README.md

 ## About

 This add-on will update DNS records that are hosted by [GoDaddy][godaddy] to an IP of your choice.
 It includes support for Let’s Encrypt and automatically creates and renews your certificates.
-You need to have a domain hosting account with GoDaddy and request API keys from GoDaddy before using this add-on.
+You need to have a domain hosting account with GoDaddy and request an API key from GoDaddy before using this add-on.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg